Murat Boz: Early life

-Murat Boz was born on 7 March 1980 in Karadeniz Ereğli, Zonguldak Province, as the second child of Ayşe Nedret and Cafer Boz.
+Murat Boz was born on 7 March 1980 in Karadeniz Ereğli, Zonguldak Province, Turkey, as the second child of Ayşe Nedret and Cafer Boz.
 He has an elder brother named Ali.

 He also played in ErdemirSpor Young Football Team for 2 years.
 After finishing his elementary and secondary school, Boz's mother sent him to music classes and competitions and later encouraged him to study fine arts in high school.
 After passing an entrance exam in 1995, Boz moved to Istanbul and enrolled in Istanbul Anadolu Fine Arts High School and took courses for four years.
 At that time, he learned piano and violin.
 In 1998, he became the winner of the "High School Music and Folk Music Competition", organized by Milliyet newspaper.
 After taking jazz vocal courses at the Istanbul Bilgi University, he began his studies at ITU Turkish Music State Conservatory.
 At the same time he began to perform as a backing vocalist for Tarkan.

 In 2000, Boz started to make money and pursued his musical career at various music halls as a backing vocalist, and first became a vocalist for Emel Müftüoğlu.
 He continued his career by vocalizing at the concerts or on studio albums for numerous singers including Burcu Güneş, Demet Sağıroğlu, Hepsi, Hande Yener, Nazan Öncel, Nil Karaibrahimgil, Nilüfer and Tarkan.
 He collaborated with Tarkan more than any of the other artists and vocalized in his songs for six years.